Ashadow9/flask-hello-world/README.md

 ### Explanation of How the Automation Works

-Jenkins is triggered by a Codeberg webhook
+•Jenkins is triggered by a Codeberg webhook

-It pulls the latest code
+•It pulls the latest code

-Creates a virtual environment using python3 -m venv
+•Creates a virtual environment using python3 -m venv

-Installs packages using pip install -r requirements.txt
+•Installs packages using pip install -r requirements.txt

-Starts the Flask app in the background with nohup
+•Starts the Flask app in the background with nohup

-Ensures clean redeployment on every commit
+•Ensures clean redeployment on every commit

  ### Assumptions and Notes

-The app runs on port 5000; reverse proxy (e.g., Nginx) is not configured
+•The app runs on port 5000; reverse proxy (e.g., Nginx) is not configured

-The app uses nohup for background execution — consider gunicorn or supervisord for production
+•The app uses nohup for background execution — consider gunicorn or supervisord for production

+# Short Write-up – My CI/CD Approach

+•For this assessment, I implemented a simple CI/CD pipeline using Jenkins and Codeberg to automatically deploy a Python Flask "Hello World" app to a server.

+### My Approach:

+•Flask App Setup:

+I created a minimal Flask application with a single route returning "Hello, World!" and pushed it to a public Codeberg repository.

+•Jenkins Installation & Configuration:

+I installed Jenkins on an EC2 instance and configured it with the required plugins (Git + Pipeline).
+I then created a pipeline job that uses a Jenkinsfile to automate deployment.

+### Webhook Integration:

+I configured a webhook in Codeberg to trigger Jenkins on every git push, enabling automatic deployments.

+## Pipeline Logic (Jenkinsfile):

+•Clones the Codeberg repo

+•Ensures python3-full and venv are installed

+•Sets up a Python virtual environment

+•Installs app dependencies from requirements.txt

+•Starts the Flask app using nohup in the background

+•Kills any existing running app to ensure clean restarts

+### Verification:
+After each push, Jenkins automatically redeploys the latest version.
+I accessed the app via the server’s IP on port 5000.

+##  Tools Used:
+•Codeberg (Git hosting)

+•Jenkins (CI/CD)

+•Flask (Web app)

+•Python Virtualenv (Safe dependency management)